African American History Education based in Annapolis, Maryland

 Nannie Helen Burroughs’ message was about the type of character and conduct needed to face our challenges and overcome obstacles, especially as she described in 1956: “Today terrible conditions and serious tensions and conflicts are tormenting the lives of people in both races in every section of the country.”
 Burroughs believed in respect for all people, vigorously fighting racism and discrimination while seeking cooperation between the races.
 She recognized the importane of our responsibility to the children, constantly challenging the family, religious, educational, social and political institutions to take seriously our roles in preparing our children to become the parents and leaders of tomorrow.
 She always emphasized the need for personal responsiblity, self-reliance and accountability.
 Here Burroughs seemed to show the reason she became such a strong advocate for Frederick Douglass and his quote: "It is easier to build strong children than to repair broken men."

 Burroughs was a forceful and popular orator who not only understood but also offered solutions to the country's problems.
 For example, at a September 1960 National Baptist Women’s Convention, the year before her demise, Burroughs stated: “Black people must decide that they are done with satisfied ignorance and citizenship.”
 In December of that year, she declared: “The day of the protest has come out of centuries of suffering but that the ‘weapons’ of black warfare must not be frustration and hate.
 Rather, African Americans must use education, improvement of home and family life, and Christian living to achieve their goals.”
 Her solution is modeled in what she called "A National Crusade Working to Improve American Life on All Fronts".
+Do we need more specific discussion today about the roles/actions of the home/family and church in the lives of our children?
+Do her standards and management of the National Training School for Women and Girls provide lessons for our schools today?

 - 1934 Speech in Lakeland, Florida to National Association of Colored Women: After her speech, a white woman rose to her feet and exclaimed: "I do not deal in superlatives, but Miss Burroughs has given a matchless address.
 She is not only up-to-date in her analyses of great questions, but she is 50 years ahead of her time."
 While Burroughs seemed to think the people did not apply her teachings, the Lakeland speech reception suggested that there were those who understood and embraced her message.
 Dr. Earl Harrison expressed a similar view in his book, The Dream and the Dreamer: "She was irresistible to the open-minded and contemptible to the jealous and prejudiced."
 Below, the broader nature of Nannie Helen Burroughs' message was brought into focus at the end of her journey.